Progressive-Victory/the-website/README.md

 ## Getting Started with Development

 Welcome to the PV Frontpage Redux repo!
 This is the source code of our website.
 Before contributing to the codebase you **MUST** read the following information.
-If you're a fullstack Next.js pro you can quickly skim this.
+If you're a fullstack Next.js pro you can quickly skim this. **NOTE**: since migrating to sql and a centralized database, you now also require the api setup on your local machine, and running in concurrence with the website.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).